reduxframework/redux-framework/README.md

 ### Master ###

 = 3.3.6.7 =
-* Fixed:      #1591 - erroneous outputting of font-weight and font-style when no font-family selected.
+* Fixed:      #1591 - Erroneous outputting of font-weight and font-style when no font-family selected.
-* Updated:    #1569 - improved submenu highlighting.
+* Updated:    #1569 - Improved submenu highlighting.
+* Added:      #1487 - Added `get_default_value` function into the framework.php

 = 3.3.6.6 =
 * Fixed:      Framework URI errors when using child themes.
 Some restructuring.